teresanan/historical-stock-data-analysis/README.md

 # historical-stock-data-analysis
-AMD and GOOGLE stock historical prices since 2009
+Analysis on AMD and GOOGLE stock historical prices since 2009